sathvikc350/lpbf_project/README.md

 •	artifacts and required runtime files
 •	Docker setup files
 •	setup documentation
-Important: Do not try to run the project directly from Google Drive in the browser.
-Download it first, then extract it onto your computer.
+Important: Do not try to run the project directly from a browser preview or cloud file preview.
+Download it first, then open it locally on your computer.

 3. Before You Start
 This project is intended to run on a full computer, not on a phone or tablet.
 Supported local platforms: